Federal University, Otuoke

-The Federal University Otuoke is a Federal Government-owned University sited in Otuoke, a town in Ogbia local government area of Bayelsa State, Southern Nigeria.
-The university is one of the nine new Federal Universities established by the Federal Government of Nigeria in February 2011 under the administration of president, Dr Goodluck Jonathan.
-Federal University Otuoke is sited in the heart of the oil-rich Niger-Delta Region of Bayelsa State.
+The Federal University Otuoke is a federal government-owned University sited in Otuoke, a town in Ogbia local government area of Bayelsa State, Southern Nigeria.
+The university is one of the nine new universities established by the Federal Government of Nigeria in February 2011 during the administration of president Dr Goodluck Jonathan.
+The university is sited in the heart of the oil-rich Niger-Delta Region of Bayelsa State.
 The university was established in 2011 and started with 282 pioneer students.
-The university has six (6) faculties and offers degree courses at undergraduate levels. and Post Graduate Levels - offering Post Graduate Diploma, Masters, and Doctorate Degrees.
+The university has six faculties and offers degree courses at undergraduate levels, and post-graduate levels, offering Post Graduate Diploma, Masters, and Doctorate degrees.